0pens0/cf-mcp-client-sso/SSO-README.md

 mvn spring-boot:run
 ```

-### 6. Accessing the Application
+### 7. Accessing the Application

 1. Open your browser and go to `http://localhost:8080`
 2. You'll be redirected to the login page
+3. **Cloud Foundry**: Click "Sign in with Tanzu SSO" for CF-SSO authentication
-3. Click "Sign in" to authenticate with GitHub
+4. **Local Development**: Click "Sign in with GitHub" for GitHub authentication
-4. After successful authentication, you'll see the main application page
+5. After successful authentication, you'll see the main application page

 ## Authentication Flow